Alex Smith retires after comeback from gruesome leg injury - WTMJ

 AP Sports Writer

-Alex Smith is retiring from the NFL after making an improbable comeback from a broken leg.
+Alex Smith retired Monday after making an improbable comeback from a gruesome broken leg, saying he’s ready to leave the NFL but believing he’s still able to play quarterback.

-Smith announced his retirement Monday on Instagram, saying he still has plenty of snaps left him but is calling it quits to enjoy time with his family.
-He turns 37 on May 7.
+Smith made the announcement on Instagram a few weeks shy of his 37th birthday, hoping to enjoy more time with his family.

+“I want to say thank you for believing in me, and thank you for helping me believe in myself — and in the impossible,” Smith said.
+“Because even though I’ve got plenty of snaps left in me, after 16 years of giving this game everything I’ve got, I can’t wait to see what else is possible.”

-Smith earned AP Comeback Player of the Year honors for getting back on the field last season, two years removed from his gruesome injury that required 17 operations.
+Smith earned AP Comeback Player of the Year honors for getting back on the field last season, two years removed from an injury that required 17 operations.
+After breaking his right tibia and fibula in a game Nov.
+18, 2018, against Houston, he said he wondered if he’d be able to take walks with his wife or play with his kids in the yard — let alone play in the NFL again.

+He was hospitalized for almost a month and survived a life-threatening infection in addition to the operations.
+Smith spent the next year and a half rehabbing and was back at practice when Washington assembled for training camp last summer.

+Smith’s first game action since the injury came Oct.
+11 when Kyle Allen was injured, and he made his first start at Detroit on Nov.
+15. He went 5-1 as the starter, including a victory at Philadelphia in Week 17 on a strained right calf that clinched the NFC East title for Washington.

+Coach Ron Rivera agreed with Smith’s comments in a GQ article this year that the organization didn’t think he’d play again.

+“The biggest thing he and I talked about, really, was that there was really no roadmap to get us to where we were,” Rivera said last month.
+“He worked his butt off to put himself in a position to come back and play. … It was always in the back of my head: ‘What if he gets hurt again?
+What if he hurts that leg, that specific leg?’
+I don’t want to be the guy that put him back on the field to let him get hurt again.”

-Washington released Smith in March and signed veteran quarterback Ryan Fitzpatrick during free agency.
-Smith initially expressed his intent to keep playing but decided not to pursue another contract.
+Washington released Smith in March and signed veteran quarterback Ryan Fitzpatrick.
+Smith initially expressed his intent to keep playing but went unsigned more than a month into free agency.

+“I’m going to take a little time to enjoy a few of those walks with my wife, and my kids have no idea what’s coming for them in the backyard,” he said.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL